Bulma: Reception

 Brian Camp and Julie Davis, the authors of Anime Classics Zettai!: 100 Must-See Japanese Animation Masterpieces, noted that Bulma's character went through the greatest number of changes in the series, and praised the evolution of her character from a "brass, boy-crazy teen girl" in the earliest episodes of Dragon Ball to winding up as one of the matriarchs of the group.
 They further added that while Goku is the heart and soul of the group, Bulma is its body, the one who gives it structure and cohesion.
-Reviewing the arc of Majin Buu, Anime News Network's Martin Theron said "Bulma loses something just sitting around acting like a worried mother/wife."

-Japanese fans voted Bulma the seventeenth most popular character of the series in a 2004 poll.
-Bulma's voice actress Hiromi Tsuru said she liked Bulma, describing the character as "energetic" and "cheeky."
+Bulma's voice actress, Hiromi Tsuru, said she liked Bulma, describing the character as "energetic" and "cheeky."
 She also joked that it was difficult for her to love Vegeta, having thought Bulma would end up with Yamcha.
-In a top ten list for IGN, David Smith ranked Bulma forming a relationship with Vegeta as the top plot twist of Dragon Ball Z. On the other hand, Josh Begley of The Fandom Post felt Bulma "browbeats everyone around her."
+In a top ten list for IGN, David Smith ranked Bulma forming a relationship with Vegeta as the top plot twist of Dragon Ball Z.

-Reviewing the live-action Dragonball Evolution for IGN, Christopher Monfette said that Emmy Rossum's performance of Bulma is "something of a departure from the anime's vision" of the character, but "brings a lot of kick-ass chick charisma to the role."